Apostille USA

 1. Complete all required paperwork for apostille, including any necessary application forms.

 2. Gather all documents that require apostilling, ensuring they are in the correct format and meet all requirements.
+Note: Documents must have an official state seal, which is a key security feature verifying the document’s legitimacy and authenticity, to be eligible for apostille.

 3. Make copies of the documents for your personal records.